MustLive/DAVOSET/readme.txt

 11.07.2010 v.1.0.2

-Added function for testing of list of zombie-servers.
+Added function for testing a list of zombie-servers.
 Added Accept and User-Agent headers (for attack and test requests) for compatibility with some servers.
 Added option to set fake User-Agent (for hiding of the attack).